Medieval literacy of Bosnia and Herzegovina: Inscriptions

-The tablet contains 25 rows of script, with 9-15 characters on each line.
+The tablet contains 25 rows of text, with 9-15 characters on each line.
 There are 300 characters in total and represents the largest known text in Bosnian Cyrillic, and displays a large number of ligatures.
 It is written in a Shtokavian Ikavian dialect, without nasal vowels, in a single-yer script, with some apparent Glagolitic influence.
 The form svetago shows influence from Church Slavonic, but the rest of the inscription is free of Church Slavonicisms in its morphology.